openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 # Jellyfin Binding

-This is the binding for [Jellyfin](https://jellyfin.org) the volunteer-built media solution that puts you in control of your media.
+This is the binding for [Jellyfin](https://jellyfin.org), the volunteer built media solution that puts you in control of your media.
-This binding allows connect to Jellyfin clients that supports remote control, it's build on top of the official Jellyfin kotlin sdk.
+This binding allows connect to Jellyfin clients that supports remote control, it's built on top of the official Jellyfin kotlin sdk.
 Compatible with Jellyfin servers from version `10.8.1`, recommended is `10.8.13`.

 ## Discovery

-Before you are able to discover clients you should have a bridge to the server so until one is online the discovery will only look for servers on your local network.
-Once one is online the discovery will detect controllable clients connected to that server.
+To discover clients, you must first configure a server (bridge).
+After that, device discovery will detect controllable clients.

 ## Thing Types